SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 To enable authentication support in CAP for SAP Cloud Platform, the `xssec` and `xsenv` modules need to be installed.

 1. Open a new terminal in BAS (**Terminal**->**New Terminal**)
-2. In the terminal, run the following, to install the hdb modle and automatically add it as a dependency into the `package.json` file of your project:
+2. In the terminal, run the following command to install the hdb module and automatically add it as a dependency into the `package.json` file of your project:

 ```bash
 npm i --save  @sap/xssec  @sap/xsenv